 You will find more expressions of politeness with their proper pronunciation and cultural notes on when to use them, as well as a in depth explanation of “tu versus vous” in my audio lesson French greetings and politeness.

 Common mistakes among the French themselves include “la copine à ma soeur,” which should be “la copine DE ma soeur.”

 However the French are really aware that these are tough for students of French, so they would not be surprised if you stumbled upon these!
 They may offer unsolicited correction though… I explain this in my article: think twice before asking French people to correct your French.

 French students love to use slang words, it makes them feel “in”.
 Unfortunately, slang is much stronger in the mouth of a foreigner.

 Furthermore, students tend to just translate slang into the foreign language, and use it like that.
 It’s a huge mistake since some words that are acceptable in one language may not be acceptable in another.

-For example, if the “f..k” word is quite common in US English (bad, but common), it’s literal translation is extremely strong in French.
+For example, if the “f..k” word is quite common in US English (bad, but common), its literal translation involving the French verb “foutre” is extremely strong in French.

 I now encourage you to read my article about “la bourgeoisie française” and what we call “la bonne éducation” to have a deeper understanding of the French social classes.